-We have to bridge from today to get too tomorrow, with a solid workable plan to execute on to boot.
+We have to bridge from today to get to tomorrow, with a solid workable plan to execute on to boot.

-Some of us are there already by choice but for the whole planet this is probably going to be a 100 year journey as it is not feasible for nine billion human beings to do that conversion all at once in such a short span of time.
+Some of us are there already by stubborn choice but for the whole planet this is probably going to be a 100 year journey as it is not feasible for nine billion human beings to do the conversion to electric all at once in such a short span of time.

 The first order of business is that power storage (batteries) technology has to be way better than it currently is.

 Our current battery technology is surprisingly mere 19th century old hat level type ancient technology crap and not suitable for the task.

 We also need to develop electrically powered vehicles that do not use roads while we are at it.